alanwatsonforster/glass/docs/src/usermanual/mapstyle.md

 * small and large bridges; and
 * runways, taxiways, tunnels, docks, and dams.

 When drawing map sheets, certain of these elements can be excluded or modified according to the map style.
 For example, the `tundra` style excludes forest hexes.
+In particular, when a style is described as *wilderness*, it excludes: villages, towns, cities, roads, trails, road clearings, bridges, runways, taxiways, tunnels, docks, and dams.

 ## Catalog of Styles